Floating Teachers and Classroom Sharing: How to Equip Teachers for Success

 4. Content area taught

 Will student caseload override seniority?
-Will part-time status override content area taught?
+Will full-time status override part-time status, regardless of content area taught?

 Administrators should use their professional judgment in making these decisions.